 For accurate measuring of flour, fluff your flour from the canister or bag and then spoon into your measuring cup so it’s overflowing, then level off with the edge of a knife.
 Scooping flour directly from the bag or canister will yield a heavier cup and larger amount that can negatively affect your recipes. –> see this video.

 Oven temperatures vary, depending on brand, age, whether electric or gas, so it’s not unusual for an oven to run 5 or 10 degrees hotter or colder.
-Using an oven thermometer is the best way to ensure your oven temperature is accurate.
+Using an inexpensive oven thermometer is the best way to ensure your oven temperature is accurate.
 Also, make sure you preheat your oven long enough, at least 20 minutes.

 Err on the side of caution when trying a new recipe and test for doneness on the early side.
 During the last 10 – 15 minutes of baking time, loosely cover the loaf pan with aluminum foil to shield the top and prevent overbrowning before the center bakes through.

 Chocoholic’s Zucchini Bread